cortexlabs/cortex/docs/workloads/realtime/handler.md

             module_proto_pb2 (required): Loaded Python module containing the class definitions of the messages defined in the protobuf file (`handler.protobuf_path`).
-            model_client (optional): Python client which is used to retrieve models for prediction.
-This should be saved for use in the handler.
-                Required when `handler.multi_model_reloading` is specified in
-                the api configuration.
         """
         self.module_proto_pb2 = module_proto_pb2
-        self.client = model_client # optional

     def <RPC-METHOD-NAME>(self, payload, context):
         """(Required) Called once per request.
 Preprocesses the request payload